murray-hs/Tinder-Auto-Right-Or-Left/README.md

 The script won't work well
 IF You see the LEFT side with My Profile, Matches, Messages, the the pictures of your matches.
 ```
-I was trying to automatically change windows size or togle device.
+I'd like to automatically change windows size or togle device.

 Last but not less. it will be great to create a Chrome extension to START and STOP the script.
 but I think the script needs to be redesing....
 ### Open to hear new ideas to create a Chrome Extension

-### Soon I'll Upload The Code
+#### Soon I'll Upload The Code